-Join Darrin Lile for an in-depth discussion in this video UV mapping select pieces, part of Blender: Model a Motorcycle.
+Join Darrin Lile for an in-depth discussion in this video UV mapping select pieces, part of Modeling a Motorcycle in Blender.

 - [Voiceover] Well there are a couple of components…on the motorcycle that I think might be difficult…to model.…I think we'd be better off using a texture,…and the two places where I can see this…are the headlight and the tire treads.…So before we can add a texture,…we're going to need to UV map the object.…So let's begin with the tire and UV map this.…So I'll select the tire, and if I come over here…to the modifiers panel,…I can see that I've got a mirror modifier on this.…